heliopause/OSMAR/readme.txt

 		with ERROR BARS (see Foo thesis, OSE book) not sure how to incorporate misfocus (human error)
- 9. enable combination of all three wavelengths should be able to specify a particular visual response
+ 9. enable combination of all three wavelengths have to scale the image maps properly (spatially and intensity-wise) should be able to specify a particular visual response
 10.	create mathematical models